Most of Wall Street dips, but tech gains keep S&P 500 steady

 The number of jobless claims had been on a steady march downward since March, and the prior week marked the first time the total had eased below 1 million since just before the pandemic shuttered businesses across the country.

-Apple rose 1.1% and is once again flirting with a total market value of $2 trillion, for example.
+Apple rose 1.4% and is once again flirting with a total market value of $2 trillion, for example.
 It's the first U.S. stock to cross that threshold.
+Big Tech has broadly been benefiting from the acceleration of work-from-home and other trends due to the pandemic.

+Intel rose 2% after it said it will speed up $10 billion in buybacks of its own stock because it sees the price as cheap relative to its value.

-Thursday's market stall follows up on its sudden loss of momentum Wednesday.
-Stock indexes began dipping in the afternoon immediately after the Federal Reserve released the minutes from its last meeting.
+Thursday's stall for the broader market follows up on its sudden loss of momentum Wednesday.
+Stock indexes began dipping immediately after the Federal Reserve released the minutes from its last meeting.

 The Fed has been a central reason for the stock market’s rocket ride back to record heights, due to its promises to keep short-term interest rates at their record low of nearly zero and to continue buying reams of bonds to support markets.
 The Fed’s minutes showed that policy makers still find it very difficult to predict the path of the economy, which depends so much on what happens with the virus.